 5. Recurring payments / subscription first-time billing

-While ongoing recurring payments may not always allow authentication each time, using 3DS2 (or at setup) helps establish that the first transaction was properly authenticated and may reduce risk for the remainder of the subscription lifecycle.
+While ongoing recurring payments may not always allow authentication each time, using 3DS2 at setup helps establish that the first transaction was properly authenticated and may reduce risk for the remainder of the subscription lifecycle.
 (Note: many card schemes treat MITs or recurring payments differently for liability shift).

-- Performance & UX - The idea is not to make every customer go through a painful authentication step (that increases abandonment).
+- Performance and UX — the idea is not to make every customer go through a painful authentication step (that increases abandonment).
 The richer data and risk-based "frictionless" path lets many lower-risk customers proceed with minimal steps.

 - Scope — 3DS2 is very relevant for card-not-present (online/app) transactions.
 It doesn't apply the same way for physical card-present sales.
 For those, other liability shift rules apply (EMV chip etc.).